-Trigger Effect Reset Unit will NOT stop operating.
+Trigger Effect Reset DC voltage or current sensor abnormality based on the compressor Unit will NOT stop operating.
 Automatic reset when compressor runs normally for 60 minutes. running frequency and the input current.
 If the error re-occurs too soon: unit will stop operating.
 Manual reset via user interface.